 - Be careful where and when you decide to call down a Care Package, because although it doesn't show up on the minimap like normal Supply Drops it is still very visible and acts as a beacon marking your location for nearby enemies.

 - Of the three items in a Care Package, one will be a healing item, one will be a weapon attachment, and one will be a piece of gear.
-This also means you cannot find Supply-Drop-exclusive weapons inside Lifeline Care Packages.
+You cannot find weapons inside Lifeline Care Packages.

 - You can be crushed (not knocked but killed) beneath a descending Care Package, so be careful.